Blah. Blah. Blah.

 First of all, I played the trumpet, though not very well.
 Secondly, I was undersized until high school and dragging a hundred and twenty-six pound (including the tripod) Browning .50 caliber machine gun (my dad kept two in the coat closet by the front door) to second grade would have been out of the question, even for an extra special show-and-tell.
 Okay, I actually did once, but my mom helped haul it from the car and back.
 I only brought one live ammo belt and another with blanks and tracers.
 Things were different before school shootings became set pieces in our social landscape.

-My father was Force Recon, the Marine version of a Navy SEAL, though he would have forcefully argued it was the other way around.
+My father was Force Recon, the Marine unit detailed for special ops.
 He raised me like the rawest recruit, training me vigorously from an early age.
 The First Aid class I took in high school was anticlimactic after years of medic training.
 By six, I could field dress a sucking-chest wound.
 In second grade, l learned to pack a parachute.
 One afternoon while we were grocery shopping, my dad shared more than two dozen recipes for making improvised bombs while we strolled down the cleaning supply aisle of the neighborhood Piggly Wiggly.
 When I was a kid, even stocking the fridge and pantry became a training exercise.

 If I missed an answer on a pop quiz or, God forbid, an actual test, my mom threatened me with “when your father gets home, he’s going to shoot you in the face with a bazooka.”
 That was a bit of poetic license or, more likely, she was just fuzzy on the nomenclature.
 We didn’t actually have a bazooka, only an M-4 with a 40 mm grenade launcher stowed on a shelf in the hall closet between dad’s go-bag and a crate of grenades.
 My father took home defense seriously.
 He was not some kook with a deer rifle and a copy of Catcher in the Rye.
 He was a true believer with mad skills and a modular M40 sniper rifle that fit in a briefcase.